Rena Sofer: Film

 In film, she appeared as a love interest of Ben Stiller's character in the film Keeping the Faith, starring Jenna Elfman, Stiller and Edward Norton (who also directed).
 She also played a bride to-be with Melanie Griffith in Sidney Lumet's movie A Stranger Among Us and in Penelope Buitenhuis's movie The Secret of Hidden Lake.

 She played the P.E. teacher Ms. Desjarden in the television film adaptation of Carrie in 2002.
-She starred in the television movie Always and Forever which aired October 24, 2009 on the Hallmark Channel.
+She starred in the television movie Always and Forever which aired October 24, 2009, on the Hallmark Channel.
 She has been doing TV movies since 1992, when she starred as Andrea Larson in the television movie Saved by the Bell: Hawaiian Style.

 Personal life

 Sofer and her General Hospital co-star Wally Kurth, who played her onscreen love interest, became involved as their characters' storyline progressed.
-In 1995, the actors were married and had a daughter, Rosabel Rosalind Kurth.
+In 1995, the actors were married and had a daughter.
 In 1997, Sofer and Kurth divorced.

 Sofer married television director and producer Sanford Bookstaver in 2003.
 On August 5, 2005, Sofer gave birth to her second daughter, her first with Bookstaver, in Los Angeles.
 Sofer and Bookstaver eventually divorced in 2017.
-In 2019, Sofer announced they had reconciled and in April announced their engagement, and they later remarried in 2019.
+In 2019, Sofer announced they had reconciled and in April announced their engagement, and they later remarried in 2024.